 It’s the data-driven estimation based on similar activities of your previous projects.
 So, for instance, if you go through the estimation and real-time spent on earlier projects doesn’t coincide, you’ll be able to know which activities are riskier according to the timeline.
 Henceforth, you can give more time and management effort to that task.

-The precise time needed for the development is enough for smaller projects.
+Note: The precise time needed for the development is enough for smaller projects.
 And, for more significant Waterfall projects, it’s recommended to go minimum to the maximum time needed for each task—for example, WBS (Work Breakdown Structure).
 So, you’ll be able to make sure issues don’t alter your project development flow.